- Describe ways the environment supports physical growth and development.

 - Tables and chairs: Use appropriately sized tables and chairs so that all children can sit, play and eat safely and comfortably.

-There are many different materials and experiences that can be offered to help infants and toddlers develop their physical skills.
-As you continue to create experiences for the infants and toddlers in your care, remember that young children of the same age often display different skills and develop in different ways.
-As the caregiver, you should continue to observe each infant or toddler carefully to consider how you can adapt the interaction or experience to meet his or her needs.
-You will choose materials depending on the interests and needs of the infants and toddlers in your care, and the new physical skills of infants and toddlers will enable increased learning.
+Offer a variety of materials and experiences that build on skills children currently have, and challenge them to use current skills in new and different ways.
+As you continue to create experiences for the infants and toddlers in your care, remember that young children of the same age often display different skills and develop at different rates.
+As the caregiver, continue to observe each infant or toddler carefully to consider how you can adapt interactions or experiences to meet their needs.
+Choose materials depending on the interests and needs of the infants and toddlers in your care, noting new physical skills that develop.

-Review the following table for different experiences and materials that support infants and toddlers:
+Review the following tables for different experiences and materials that support infants and toddlers:

 |Push and pull toys||Sturdy push and pull toys can be used by mobile infants and toddlers as they continue to develop balance and muscle control while crawling and walking around.|

 |Sturdy climbing structures||Climbing and crawling over a variety of structures and surfaces encourage motor skill development.|

 |Large stacking blocks||Infants enjoy holding, carrying, and playing with foam or rubber blocks of various textures.|

 |Pretend cooking items (pots and pans) as well as dress-up clothes||With support from adults, toddlers will begin trying on dress-up clothes and pretend adult shoes, which helps improve muscle development, balance, and coordination.|